 What objects would have been familiar to people living in Classical Greek society more than two millennia ago?
-This book allows readers to understand what life in this ancient period in Greece was like through artifacts from domestic life, religion, politics, transportation, entertainment, and more.
+This book shows readers what life in ancient Greece was like through artifacts from domestic life, religion, politics, transportation, entertainment, and more.

-Studying the Classical Greek period is more difficult than studying historic eras within the last century, as there are no photographic images or video clips of events that document that world more than 2,000 years ago.
-But through the careful examination of artifacts from that long-ago time, it is possible to get a clear sense of what life was like during that period.
+There are no photographic images or video clips of events that document the Classical Greek period from more than 2,000 years ago.
+But through the careful examination of artifacts from that long-ago time, it is possible to get a clear sense of what life was like.
 Artifacts from Ancient Greece provides an opportunity to investigate key aspects of everyday life in Classical Greece, from childhood through death.
 Each artifact is discussed in depth to explain its place in Greek culture and how it was used.

-The artifacts discussed in the book are drawn from the Classical period of Greek history, the same period during which Athens built its greatest temples, started its philosophical movements, and reached its high point in theater, literature, and historical works.
+During this period, Athens built its greatest temples, started its philosophical movements, and reached its high point in theater, literature, and historical works.
 However, the selection of artifacts draws from a wide sample of society in order to avoid focusing only on the lives of the rich.
-Written by a historian who is also trained as an archaeologist, the book begins with an explanation of the concept of using artifacts to understand and "see" the past and provides a primer for effectively analyzing artifacts.
-Readers can examine images of artifacts, consider relevant primary sources, and read detailed explanations of each item's historical context together in an accessible, single resource suited for both student research and general reading.
+The book begins with an explanation of the concept of using artifacts to understand and "see" the past and provides a primer for effectively analyzing artifacts.
+Readers can examine images of artifacts, consider relevant primary sources, and read detailed explanations of each item's historical context.

 - Provides students with the opportunity to analyze and interpret both artifacts and primary sources, making this book an excellent complement to curricula that are increasing their focus on the use of a variety of primary sources